Return to Index

 For example, as you learned earlier, growth factors and growth inhibitory factors play important roles in cell growth regulation.
 If a genetic mutation occurs during DNA replication that either disrupts the production of a particular growth factor, or decreases a cell’s sensitivity to it, the balance between cell production and apoptosis is disrupted.
 This type of genetic mutation is, in effect, changing the cell’s rate of division by altering the number or behavior of the proteins responsible for the growth-regulating factors.

 There are three major categories of cancer-causing gene mutations:

 - Tumor suppressor genes

 - DNA repair genes

-Another example of oncogene activity involves their production of protein kinases , enzymes that help regulate many cellular activities, including the initiation of cell division.
-Several types of cancer (eg, bladder cancer, breast cancer, chronic myelocytic leukemia [CML]) contain structurally altered protein kinase enzymes.
+Another example of oncogene activity involves their production of protein kinases, enzymes that help regulate many cellular activities, including the initiation of cell division.
+Several types of cancer, such as bladder cancer, breast cancer, and chronic myeloid leukemia (CML), contain structurally altered protein kinase enzymes.
 When overproduced or altered, the kinases stimulate continuous cell division.
 Image 2 illustrates the differences between normal genes and oncogenes.